 There are only a few studies that have assessed the labor market integration of so-called "resettled" refugees compared to asylum seekers, who subsequently obtain a residence permit, and family reunion migrants.
-One Swedish study shows that not only is there a difference in the employment integration between refugees and family reunion migrants, but variation also exists between subcategories of refugees (Figure 1 and Figure 2) [2].
+Swedish studies show that not only is there a difference in employment integration between refugees and family reunion migrants, but variation also exists between subcategories of refugees (Figure 2) [2].
 These differences may be a product of integration policies that vary by entry category.
 It may also be that access to networks and mobility choice varies between groups, contributing to the disparities among integration levels.
 Resettled refugees are often located in municipalities where housing is available but where employment opportunities are scarce.
 By contrast, asylum refugees often have personal resources, like social networks and financial means, which enable them to settle where job prospects are more promising.
 Family reunion immigrants are likely to draw on the networks acquired by family and friends who have already settled in the country, thereby improving their employment chances [2].

 Much of the difference between refugees and labor immigrants has been attributed to the idea that refugees are disadvantaged from the start; they experience weaker economic integration and have difficulties catching up with other non-economic and economic migrants [4].
-However, there are discrepancies in the results that purport this: some studies show that with increased time in the country, refugees perform as well as [6] or even better [11] than other non-economic immigrants; some show that the differences are small over time [5], while others argue that the gap remains substantial [12].
-Explanations for these results vary from more general factors like language proficiency, level of education, and credential recognition, to more specific factors that highlight mental and physical health issues connected with asylum status, as well as to what extent the asylum-seeking procedure enhances (or hinders) the integration process.
+However, there are discrepancies in the results that purport this: a comparative study shows that with increased time in the country, refugees perform in some countries as well as or even better than other non-economic immigrants; in some countries the differences are small over time, while in other countries the gap remains substantial [4].
+Explanations for these results vary from more general factors like language proficiency, level of education, and credential recognition, to more specific factors that highlight mental and physical health issues connected with asylum status, as well as to what extent the asylum-seeking procedure enhances (or hinders) the integration process [11].

-In relation to this, several countries follow an introductory procedure that includes obligatory language courses that the immigrants must pay for themselves, while others offer this service free of charge.
-Some countries provide settlement assistance, which includes labor market training and assistance with housing, whereas in others there is very little assistance.
-Moreover, refugees may obtain permanent residency in some countries, while others only allow temporary residency.
+In relation to this, several countries follow an introductory procedure that includes obligatory language courses that the refugees must pay for themselves, while others offer this service free of charge.
+Some countries provide settlement assistance, which includes labor market training and assistance with housing, whereas in others there is limited assistance.
+Moreover, refugees may obtain permanent residency in some countries, while other countries only allow temporary residency [13].
 All of this can have a significant impact on immigrants' behavior in the labor market and their subsequent economic integration.